Course Description

 - Describe and configure RDS

-- Configuring a session-based desktop deployment
+- Configure a session-based desktop deployment

 - Deploy personal and pooled virtual desktops

-- Overview of RAS on Windows Server
+- Overview of RAS in Windows Server

-- VPN implementation
+- VPN Implementation

 - Implementing NPS

-- Always-on VPN deployment
+- Always-on VPN implementation

-- Web server deployment on Windows Server
+- Web Server Deployment on Windows Server

-Lab 1: Deploying network workloads
+Lab 1: Deploying Network Workloads

-- Exercise 1: Web Application Proxy Implementation
+- Exercise 1: Implementing a Web Application Proxy

 - Exercise 2: Implementing VPN on Windows Server